regular030/decrypter-CLC/README.md

 This Project can:
 Hash text VIA sha256

-Encryption and Decryption can be done via Reverse, Caesar, Atbash E&D
+Encryption and Decryption can be done via Reverse, Caesar, Atbash